 Merton Court Preparatory School

-SEN Information Report/School Based Local Offer
+SEND Information Report/School Based Local Offer

 This report contains information about our provision for pupils with special and additional education needs and disabilities.
 It is updated annually.
 For more detailed information, please view our full SEND policy, available from our school office.